Skip to main content

 You will be directed to the Income Tax Returns Page, where the following tabs and content will be displayed:

 • Returns: All your ITRs from previous years will be displayed here.
-Click on “File Returns” to file the returns for the current FY.
+Click on “File Return” to file the returns for the current FY

 Import the downloaded JSON file into your utility tool.
 This will pre-fill certain details of the ITR form.

 Use the “Validate” feature in the utility to ensure that all the details you have filled out are correct.
-Then, generate the JSON file that will be used to upload your returns.
+Then generate the JSON file to upload your returns.

 Conclusion

 Filing income tax in India is no longer a complicated process.
-Whether you select the online or offline method, the process has become easy and seamless.
-So, this year, don’t keep your ITR for the last hour or hire a professional.
-Follow these steps to ensure that you comply with tax rules and get the maximum deductions.
+Whether you select the online or offline method, the process is easy and seamless.
+File your income tax return on time after reviewing all the required information to ensure accurate and timely compliance.
+Following these steps can help you file your income tax return accurately while complying with the applicable tax provisions.

 Glossary